knime/knime-ui/org.knime.ui.js/README.md

 This repository contains the web frontend for the KNIME Analytics Platform.
 The frontend is based on the [Nuxt.js] JavaScript framework.

-Documentation for this project can be found on the [Confluence] page.

 ## Development

 ### Prerequisites